Many pro-poor schemes in Union Budget: Manohar Lal Khattar

 During the budget presentation, the government hardly faced any stiff opposition even during the announcement of additional cess of Rs 1 on petrol and diesel in the Parliament.

-Sitharaman, who became the first full-time women Finance Minister to present budget, drew the loudest applause from members on announcement related to women with the Union Minister Smriti Irani taking the lead.
-Irani was sitting in the second row behind Union Home Minister Amit Shah.
+Sitharaman, who became the first full-time women Finance Minister to present budget, drew the loudest applause from members on announcement related to women with the Union Minister Smriti Irani taking the lead, who was sitting in the second row behind Union Home Minister Amit Shah.
 (ANI)

 Many pro-poor schemes in Union Budget: Manohar Lal Khattar